yrsobrinho/yrsobrinho/README.md

 ### ➥ Software Development
 - Creation of robust and scalable applications.
 - Use of agile practices in development.
-- Experience with version control (Git).
+- Experience with version control.

 ## ✦ Languages